-Here are the key aspects to the Breach Notification Rule to familiarize yourself with, and develop a compliance strategy for, in the (however unlikely) event of a security breach:
+Here are the key aspects to the Breach Notification Rule to familiarize yourself with and develop a compliance strategy for in the event of a security breach:

 Breach Definition – Acquisition, access, use or disclosure of PHI in violation of privacy rules is presumed to be a breach.
 There are exceptions to this definition, such as inadvertent or good faith PHI disclosures within your office.

 Individual Notice – You must notify individuals without unreasonable delay, but no more than 60 days after a breach.
-Notice must be written, provide description of the breach, actions taken in response, and suggested actions that the individual take to protect themselves.
+Notice must be written, provide a description of the breach, describe actions taken in response, and suggest actions that the individual take to protect themselves.

 HHS Notice – If the breach involves fewer than 500 people, you must submit annually to HHS by the March 1st deadline.
 If the breach involves more than 500 people, then HHS must be notified within 60 days.

-Associate Notice – Also be aware that if any of your business associates, vendors, or contractors are involved in a PHI breach, theyre required to notify the covered entity (you) within 60 days no matter how large or small the breach is.
+Associate Notice – Also be aware that if any of your business associates, vendors, or contractors are involved in a PHI breach, they’re required to notify the covered entity within 60 days no matter how large or small the breach is.

 The bottom line for your Breach Notification checklist is that you be prepared to cover the above four bases in the event of a potential breach.
 Have policies and procedures in place that will serve to make contacting patients as quick as possible, and make sure that your HHS notices are filed properly and within the allotted amount of time.